How can I find my competitors’ affiliates and reach them myself?

 Sure, we might look at them as a small army of people promoting your product, but the cool thing about Affiliates is that they can be two (or 3 or 57) people at once, selling multiple products on their pages.

 The more likely situation is that one Affiliate promotes competing products within the same industry.
 This is totally legit and often means they are probably sharing unbiased reviews and opinions.
 This is also why asking your competitors’ affiliates to promote your site/product for a commission is a fairly easy sale.

 How to find Competitors' Affiliates – The detailed answer

 You know that Inbound Link tool I mentioned earlier?
 It’s going to find only the links that are Google-indexed.
 That keeps you safe from connecting with pages that come from link-farms and malicious junk that can backfire.
 Sites we give you in the results are already organically ranked in the first 5 pages by Google on comparable keywords (to the domain that was searched), so they have domain authority.

 Our search starts with the backlinks that your competitor gets.
 Type their domain into the search bar from the Backlinks tab on SpyFu.

 2. Limit the results to affiliate links

-These results list the SERP-ranked pages that link to airbnb.com.
-Since you’re looking just for affiliates, we’re going to use the filter on the left to single them out.
-By checking “Has Affiliate Links.”
+Since you’re looking specifically for affiliates, we’re going to use the filter on the left to single them out.
+Check the box “Has Affiliate Links.”